abhx7/Aerodynamic-Shape-Optimisation/README.md

 >
 > Eilmer supports unstructured meshes as well.
 Check the documentation.

+#
-Initialise each of the flow solution blocks.
+Each of the flow solution blocks need to be initialised.
 ```
 -- Define the flow-solution blocks.
 blks = {}